wanswap/wanswap-docs/guides/wanbridge.md

-# WanBridge simple operation steps
+# How to Use WanBridge - The Cross-Chain Bridge of Wanchain